tari-labs/tari-university/src/digital-assets/confidential-assets/PITCHME.md

 <div class="LineHeight20per"> <br></div>

-<u>Pedersen Commitments</u> are perfectly hiding (an attacker with infinite computing power cannot tell what amount has been committed to) and computationally binding (no efficient algorithm running in a practical amount of time can produce fake commitments except with small probability).
+<u>Pedersen Commitments (PC)</u> are perfectly hiding (an attacker with infinite computing power cannot tell what amount has been committed to) and computationally binding (no efficient algorithm running in a practical amount of time can produce fake commitments except with small probability).

 @divend